 by David A. Wallace, MD

 Some patients observe awareness of dry eye symptoms, often in association with contact lens wear, or after laser vision correction care such as LASIK or PRK.
 There are several reasons why this might be the case, and they do not relate to the surgery in the overwhelming majority of instances.
-They relate more to our ability to help patients understand the numerous contributing factors to dry eye, and how to manage these in our warm, dry climate.
+They relate more to our ability to help patients understand the numerous contributing factors to dry eye, and how to manage these in our warm, dry, desert climate.
 With all vision correction care we endeavor to optimize the ocular surface both before and after surgery, provide careful follow-up care, and attend to numerous details in the process.

 The normal cornea is very sensitive to touch, foreign body sensation, and mild superficial injury.
 Anyone who has ever had an eye infection, contact lens-related irritation or corneal scratch knows this to be true.
 A network of sensory nerves provides this exquisite sensitivity.
 If the ocular surface is chemically irritated (by exposure to noxious substances in or near the eye), or otherwise disturbed (mechanical injury, etc.), this can cause the eye or eyes to become irritated, red, and sore.
 All of these symptoms (irritation, redness, dryness, soreness, and sometimes excess tearing as a reflex to dryness) can be manifestations of ocular surface irritation.
 In LASIK, creation of the flap causes some of the sensory nerves to be cut, which actually diminishes sensitivity.
 I tell patients that it is 'as if the phone lines are down;' such that the eye surface cannot convey to the tear gland when additional moisture is needed.
 Typically, these nerves do grow back, and sensitivity returns to reasonably normal levels within about three months of treatment.